Nabat: Break with the Makhnovists

 On 3–8 September 1920, the Nabat held a conference in Kharkiv.
 A fresh sense of disillusionment with the Makhnovist movement permeated the conference, which was dominated by the three delegates.
-Baron passed a resolution against the Makhnovshchina, although this was opposed by a minority that still supported Makhno, including Yakov Sukhovolski, Yosif Gotman and Peter Arshinov.
+Baron passed a resolution against the Makhnovshchina, although this was opposed by a minority that still supported Makhno, including Yakiv Sukhovolski, Yosif Gotman and Peter Arshinov.
 Sukhovolski and Gotman were dispatched to repair ties with the Makhnovists, but disappeared en route.

 Dissolution

 In October 1920, the Starobilsk agreement between the Bolsheviks and the Makhnovists was ratified, promulgating an amnesty for anarchist political prisoners, allowing for the release of the Nabat's members from prison and extending them the right to freedom of association.
 On 4 November 1920, the Nabat newspaper resumed publication and the organisation immediately began planning an anarchist congress to be held in Kharkiv at the beginning of December.
 Volin, having been released from prison, began negotiating with the government of Christian Rakovsky over the implementation of the agreement's fourth clause, which would have provided autonomy to the Makhnovshchina.
 But following the Soviet victory at the siege of Perekop, on 26 November, the Bolsheviks carried out a surprise attack against the Makhnovshchina and arrested almost all of the Nabat's members in Kharkiv, destroying the organisation.
+The planned anarchist congress never took place.

 The leaders of the Nabat were transferred to the prisons of Moscow, where they staged a hunger strike in order to attract the attention of syndicalist delegates to the Profintern congress.
 Amid widespread protest against their imprisonment, they were finally released in January 1922, by order of Vladimir Lenin, who decreed they leave the country immediately.
 Other prominent anarchists within Ukraine were arrested and killed without trial.
 The environment of fear created by the Bolshevik party caused many surviving prominent anarchists to flee the country for a safer environment outside of Soviet control.